 The Business Office is responsible for the annual budget and all financial reports to the diocese.
 The fiscal year of the parish is from July 1 through June 30.
 The budget statement prepared is used as a blueprint.
 The financial report is a historical document, communicating actual expenditures and balances for the year just completed.
 All payroll and expenditures for the parish are released from this office.

 The Executive Assistant is responsible for assisting the Pastor and Parish Priests with clerical duties.
-In addition, she is responsible for recording marriages, convalidations,sacrament notifications.
-She also maintains Website and updates parishioners via electronic newsletters.
+In addition, she is responsible for recording marriages, convalidations and sacrament notifications.

-The Church Secretary and the Bulletin Editor are volunteer positions.
-They are responsible for the operation of the front office and the weekly bulletin.
-The Church Secretary is also responsible for the accurate keeping of the parish calendar and maintaining parish registration records and volunteer files.
+The Church Receptionist is responsible for the operation of the front office and is responsible for the accurate keeping of the parish calendar.
 She assists with the flow of operations for the parish.

 The Maintenance Department handles the daily maintenance and upkeep.
 Plant Management is a responsibility of this department under the direction of the Business Manager.

 The Pastoral Council is a consultative body implemented to advise, aid and assist the Pastor in all matters pertaining to the welfare of the parish community.

 The ministerial/apostolate/service activities of the parish are divided into six Commissions – each headed by an elected Commissioner.
 These Commissions are:

 - Faith Formation/Religious Education

 It is the responsibility of the Commissioner to maintain a close communication link with the head of each activity, group or organization within the Commission.
 The Commissioner is also the interface between the Council and the activities to provide advice, counsel and help when needed.